 The Prep level book contains 31 pieces.
 These books contain a lot of 20th/21st century pieces, by mostly Canadian composers.
 With most classical anthologies, I regret there not being more modern/contemporary selections — but with this book, I actually wish there were more of the classics!
 A CD is available separately, as well as a Student Workbook that contains theory/analyzing exercises that relate to the pieces in the repertoire book.

 This book is rather pricey, in my opinion.
-I don’t use this book unless it is with a student who will be taking the TAP exams and I am unable to find the selections in other collections.
+I don’t use this book unless it is with a student who will be taking the RCM exams and I am unable to find the selections in other collections.

 Essential Keyboard Repertoire, Volume 1, ed. by Lynn Freeman Olson (Alfred).